timescale/timescaledb/src/loader/README.md

 `CREATE EXTENSION`: the create script sends a `restart` message.
 It does not use the `start` message because we need to wait waiting on the vxid of the process that is running `CREATE EXTENSION`.
-There is also the possibility that the idepotency of the `start` action, even if it waited on a vxid, would cause race conditions in cases where the server has just started or the database has been created.
+There is also the possibility that the idempotency of the `start` action, even if it waited on a vxid, would cause race conditions in cases where the server has just started or the database has been created.